-Students must be made aware that by enrolling 100% online in any of the undergraduate or graduate terms, s/he is forfeiting all Franklin Pierce University funding and will be considered eligible for Title IV financial aid only.
+Students must be made aware that by enrolling 100% online in any of the undergraduate or graduate terms, they are forfeiting all Franklin Pierce University funding and will be considered eligible for Title IV financial aid only.
 Billing adjustments will be applied in accordance with the program.
+Failure to follow this defined process will result in being switched to Rindge traditional or Rindge online based solely on your enrollment pattern.
+Rindge students enrolled 100% online will be charged Undergraduate Online rates.